 In both of these cases, your administrator needs to manually assign you the appropriate role from the following table.
 We recommend that you assign this role at the resource group or subscription level.
 More prescriptive guidance will be provided shortly for both these cases.

 You are no longer be able to create new workspaces using the OMS portal.
 Follow the guidance in Create a Log Analytics workspace in the Azure portal to create a new workspace in the Azure portal.

 Changes to alerts

-Alerts have been extended into the Azure portal.
-Once this is complete, management actions on alerts will only be available in Azure portal.
-Existing alerts will continue to be listed in the OMS portal.
+Alerts have been extended into the Azure portal Existing alerts will continue to be listed in the OMS portal, but you can only manage them in Azure portal.
 If you access alerts programmatically by using the Log Analytics Alert REST API or Log Analytics Alert Resource Template, you'll need to use action groups instead of actions in your API calls, Azure Resource Manager templates, and PowerShell commands.